You’ve spent months planning your dream wedding in the perfect outdoor setting. But what if the forecast calls for rain on your big day?

 Talk to your vendors

-When you interview potential vendors for your big day, ask about how rain would affect their plans, and be sure to get in touch with all your vendors a few days before the wedding if the forecast is looking gray.
-Rain may require some of them to adjust their schedules or make changes to their preparations, so advance notice is definitely appreciated.
-And don’t worry about your photos!
-Rainy days actually create some really magical and unique wedding images.
+When you interview potential vendors for your big day, ask about how rain would affect their plans.
+Be sure to get in touch with all your vendors a few days before the wedding if the forecast is looking gray.
+Rain may require some of them to adjust their schedules or make changes to their preparations.
+So, an advance notice is definitely appreciated.
+Don’t worry about your photos, rainy days actually create some really magical and unique wedding images.

 Plan your day as if it will rain

-Take time to consider how rain would affect every aspect of your wedding and plan accordingly.
-After all, you’re better safe than sorry, and having a plan in place for inclement weather will save you a lot of stress if it does rain the day of.
-Think about everything, from your guests’ arrival to your ceremony details, and build a schedule with plenty of wiggle room and accommodations for an unexpected rainfall.
+Take time to consider how rain would affect every aspect of your wedding and plan accordingly after all, you’re better safe than sorry.
+Having a plan in place for inclement weather will save you a lot of stress if it does rain the day of.
+Think about everything, from your guests’ arrival to your ceremony details.
+Build a schedule with plenty of wiggle room and accommodations for an unexpected rainfall.

 Have matching accessories ready to go

 Prepare for rain with umbrellas in your wedding colors or matching rainboots for the bridesmaids.
 Colorful accessories will make for fun photos and will help keep the rain from ruining all the carefully-done hairdos and makeup.

 Umbrellas and waterproof mascara are an obvious must.
 But, consider all the details that rain may affect.
 Have extra towels handy for guests and the wedding party or think about having a few hair dryers in the bathrooms.
 Choose a hairdo that’s less likely to get frizzy with all the moisture in the air.
 Consider having a reception dress, just in case you need something dry to change into.